Angelo Pirotta

 Angelo Pirotta, O.P.
-(27 December 1894 – 16 November 1956) was a Maltese philosopher and educator.
+(27 December 1894 – 16 November 1956) was a Maltese philosopher, Dominican priest and educator.
 In philosophy, his areas of specialization were epistemology and metaphysics.

 Life

 Early life

 Pirotta was born in Naxxar, Malta.
-His parents were John Mary Pirotta (1867-1946) and Antonia Née Camilleri (1875-1929).
+His parents were John Mary Pirotta (1867–1946) and Antonia Née Camilleri (1875–1929).
 He was the oldest of thirteen children, three of whom died in infancy.

 Pirotta was first privately schooled by Canon Fortunato De Bono.
 He then attended the Lyceum, a government-owned high school for boys in Valletta until the age of 16.
 Following that, he joined the Dominican Order on 30 April 1911.

 Initial Formation

 In Rabat, Malta, Pirotta began his novitiate, and then, a year later, made his three-year profession on 12 May 1912.
 Thereafter, he began his institutional studies: three years of philosophy (1912–15), and four of theology (1915–19), all according to the Thomist tradition.

 After completing his second year of theology (1916/17), Pirotta was chosen to continue his theological studies at Pontifical International Angelicum College in Rome, the future Pontifical University of Saint Thomas Aquinas, Angelicum.
 In the meantime, he was ordained as a priest on 22 September 1917 at the St. John's Co-Cathedral, Valletta, Malta.

 In Rome, Pirotta resided at the Angelicum College.
 After his two years of theology (1917–19), he successfully sat for his Lectorate exams on 1 July 1919 with a dissertation titled De Reali Distinctione inter Essentiam et Esse in Creatis (The Real Distinction between Essence and Existence in Created Being).
 Thereafter, he proceeded with his post-graduate studies in philosophy (1919–21).
 Meanwhile, he also prepared his doctorate thesis, entitled De Supposto et Persona, which he successfully defended on 1 July 1921.